Katie Perry Vs Katy Perry: How An Aussie Mum Defeated A Superstar

 Instead of changing the name of the label, she decided to take the battle with singer Katy Perry.

-“I had done all those things, and it was wrong that some overseas conglomerate can just come in and say, Actually, we want you gone,”she added.
+“I had done all those things, and it was wrong that some overseas conglomerate can just come in and say, Actually, we want you gone,”

 A hearing with IP Australia between the two parties was scheduled after the singer Katy’s team filed a notice of opposition but ultimately fell through, and the attempts to establish a co-existence agreement also failed.